OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 Splitting the total system into components serves two purposes:

 * alchemical transformations can be easily understood by comparing the differences in Components
-* ``Protocol`` \s can know to treat different components differently, for example applying different force fields
+* ``Protocol`` \s can treat different components differently, for example applying different force fields

 Thermodynamic Cycles
 --------------------